petephilipson/StatisticalModelling/docs/diagnostics.md

 Comment: The standardised residuals fit fairly well to a straight line but are being partially distorted by the potential outlier.
 Successive observations in the plot are not independent and so `ripples' often occur by chance.

 ### Anderson-Darling test
 Visual inspection of residual plots is a useful way to see where any departures from our assumptions may lie.
 However, it may also be good to have a summary measure via a formal statistical test to assess where there is a significant departure from normality.
 The most commonly used statistic is the *Anderson-Darling* (AD) statistic - `R` outputs the test statistic and a p-value when carrying out an AD test.
-The null hypotheses is that the residuals can reasonably be assumed to come from a normal distribution.
+The null hypotheses is that the residuals can reasonably be assumed to come from a normal distribution, with the alternative hypothesis stating the converse.
 As such, large p-values imply the normality assumption is fine, small p-values imply a significant departure from normality.

 Comment: Note that there are some issues with the AD test for large sample sizes as it is very sensitive to outliers.
-From above we know that our model is reasonably robust to outliers so we should be careful not to over-interpret an AD test if the plots pass a visual check.
+From above, we know that our model is reasonably robust to outliers so we should be careful not to over-interpret an AD test if the plots pass a visual check.

 ##### Anderson-Darling test in `R` {-}
 To carry out an AD test in `R` we first need to load the library `nortest`.
-For the bodyweight example:
+For the pre-diabetes example:

 ``` r
 library(nortest)